 - Anyone discouraging you from continuing your education because of your pregnancy

-- Help you facilitate conversations around absence or other accommodations.
+- Help you facilitate conversations around absences or other accommodations

-- Provide email templates for notifying professors and teachers about your pregnancy.
+- Equip you with email templates for notifying professors and teachers about your pregnancy

-- Provide referrals for support throughout your pregnancy by connecting you with organizations that provide prenatal care, diapers, housing, and clothes for mom and baby.
+- Provide referrals for support throughout your pregnancy by connecting you with organizations that provide prenatal care, diapers, housing and clothes for you and your baby